fvhreimert/grade-o-matic-3000/README.md

-# 🎡 **Grade-O-Matic 3000: Spin Your Way to Academic Justice!** 🎡
+# 🎡 Grade-O-Matic 3000: Spin Your Way to Effortless Grading! 🎡

-> *Are you tired of endless grading?
-Exhausted by subjective evaluations?
-Let the wheel decide!*
+> **Tired of grading endless assignments?
+Let the wheel do the work for you!**

 ---